stevekinney/stevekinney.net/src/courses/figma/auto-layout.md

 - [ ] Show how to align text items with auto layout
 - [ ] Show how absolute positioning works with Auto layout (and with constraints); a potential example is a back to top button
 - [ ] Make a fake version of the macOS dock with Auto layout and absolute positioning
+- [ ] How how you can set minimum and maximum width of the elements
+- [ ] Show off the "Expose Properties of Nested Elements"